CLASS CONFLICT BETWEEN ORDINARY PEOPLE AND CORPORATE

 Americans are too litigious - but, in an era when regulators are routinely falling

-, lawsuits play a crucial role in deterring corporate misbehavior.
+down on the job, lawsuits play a crucial role in deterring corporate misbehavior.

 Miller calls them a ‘private enforcement of public policies.’
 And when it comes

-big corporations[,] class-action suits are often the only kind that make any
+to big corporations[,] class-action suits are often the only kind that make any

-nse.
+economic sense.
 If every individual defrauded by a company loses fifty dollars,

 the collective harm can be immense, but it's not worthwhile for any single victim